 (1) In fiscal year 2015, the activities of SRTA were re-examined and all activities of this blended component unit are reported as Governmental Activities.
 In fiscal year 2017, SRTA's activities reverted back to the blended presentation, where its activity and balances are included in both Governmental Activities and Business-type Activities.

 (2) See Schedule 11 (Population/Demographics) for personal income and population data.

-Computation of Legal Debt Margin
+Computation of Legal Debt Margin For the Last Ten Fiscal Years

 (in whole dollars)